 At a glance: Social Studies

 The department emphasizes research and writing and encourages students to present their findings at professional meetings.
 This is an important factor in helping our graduates find employment.
 Visits to high school classrooms early in your career will help you decide if teaching is the right choice.
 Social Studies majors also earn a second major in History, as well as the equivalent of a minor in professional education.
 Doing so distinguishes our program from many others.
 Students may do their student teaching in a variety of settings that range from small towns to large urban schools, and can include international opportunities.
 Visit the Department of Education for more information on teacher licensure program.

 - The Social Studies major prepares students for careers in secondary education, and for graduate school.
 Students who take this major receive a broad background in the Social Studies, including History, Political Science, Economics, Geography, Psychology Anthropology, and Sociology, as well as training in professional education techniques.

 - Professor Crawford, the Social Studies advisor, has his PhD, as well as eight years of experience teaching high school students in South Dakota and Iowa.

-- Faculty research and teaching interests include Modern US, East Asian, Sport History, and the use of sport to teach the Social Studies.
+- Faculty research and teaching interests include Modern US, East Asian, Sport History, and the use of sport to teach Social Studies.